SffeeRoro233/AXION/README.md

 `[09] Roblox`

-Roblox should now launch using the shortcut created from your own computer.
+Roblox should now launch using the Roblox Player shortcut from your own computer.

 > ⚠️ **VERY IMPORTANT:** Do not uninstall or delete Roblox itself.
-Only delete and replace the `Roblox Player.lnk` shortcut located inside the Axion `fils` folder.
+Only replace the `Roblox Player.lnk` shortcut located inside the Axion `fils` folder.

 # Linux Installation